ozgurrgul/sheetly-docs/otherpages.md

 # Other Pages Sheet

-<b>OtherPages</b> sheet contains the data other pages that your website has.
-Typically every sub page has a page link, title, and content.
+<b>OtherPages</b> sheet contains the other pages data that your website has.
+Typically every page has a page link, title, and content.
 So you can edit and add rows as you wish.
-You can also add a public Google Document and it will be rendered as page content.
+You can also paste a public **Google Document** to the **$PageContent$** column and it will be rendered as page content.
+Pages are in the format of a blog post, so you can add blog posts, privacy policy etc. The page content will be rendered between navbar and footer.

 Here are columns descriptions:

 ### $PageLink$